 No Win No Fee Claims For An Accident In A Company Car

-We can organise for a solicitor to process your claim under a No Win No Fee agreement.
+We can organise for a solicitor to process company car accident claims under a No Win No Fee agreement.
 This would mitigate many of the financial risks that are often associated with making a compensation claim, as you pay nothing until your claim has been successful, thus:

-- No new claims fee when the solicitor begins working on your claim.
+- No new claims fee when the solicitor begins working on your company car related accident claim.

 - No ongoing fees during the time it takes for the solicitor to process your claim.